 Celebrate and enjoy the tastes of Autumn in Pittsburgh 🍂

-If Fall is your favorite season, you know that you have to run (not walk) to enjoy all the Fall eats and treats before they are gone.
-Especially in Pittsburgh, Fall tends to be particularly short, so make sure to enjoy all of the pumpkin, turkey, and apple cider donuts before it’s Christmas time in the city.
+If fall is your favorite season, you know that you have to run (not walk) to enjoy all the fall eats and treats before they are gone.
+Especially in Pittsburgh, fall tends to be particularly short, so make sure to enjoy all of the pumpkin, turkey, and apple cider donuts before it’s gone.

 The infamous burrito from Mad Mex only comes around this time of year.
 If you love all the Thanksgiving food, then why not eat it in burrito form with an apple cider margarita on the side.
 Celebrate the great feast holiday more than once.
 Turkey, gravy, mashed potatoes.
 What more could you ask for?

 Pittsburgh’s hometown ice cream powerhouse Bruster’s has all your seasonal favorites covered.
-There are so many options that you might have to visit more than once in Fall so you can try them all before they are gone.
-Try flavors like caramel apple and pumpkin cheesecake.
+There are so many options that you might have to visit more than once in fall so you can try them all before they are gone.
+Try flavors like caramel apple crunch and cinnamon bun.

 In the mood for more?
-Check out this blog post all about pumpkin-spiced drinks you can find around Pittsburgh.
+Check out this blog post all about cozy seasonal coffee and cocktails you can find around Pittsburgh.